Speaking at a glance

 First of all, the Writing test is different for Academic and General training Module of IELTS.
 I am going to talk here about the General training Writing test.

 It actually has 2 sub-tasks.
-First one is to write a letter according to scenario you receive, using about 150 words.
-The second task is to write an Essay on given topic, present and justify opinion or give solution to a problem, using not less than 250 words.
+The first one is to write a letter according to a scenario you will receive, using not less than 150 words.
+The second task is to write an Essay on a given topic, present and justify an opinion or give a solution to a problem, using not less than 250 words.